-NAME OF SCHOOL/ADDRESS CONTACT PERSON TELEPHONE NUMBER Will club teams be participating in this ev ticipate against club teams: AL, AK, AZ, AF, NJ, NY, OR, PA, RI, TN, UT, VT, VA, WA, WA R, CA, CO, DE, DC, FL, GA, ID, IL, IA Officials for the competition are assigned ☐ Yes ☐ No d from an agency that regularly ass signs high school officials: The officials are registered to officiate hi igh school events: ☐ Yes ☐ No IN ALL INTERSTATE CONTESTS, each part ticinating school shall follow the contr est rules of the state association IN ALL INTERSTATE CONTESTS, each participating school shall follow the contest rules of the state association of which it is a member or rules which have been approved by that state association for interstate competition.
-The rules referred to are contest rules only and not rules applying to age, number of semesters of attendance, residency or academic accomplishments.
-No school may violate its own state association rules.
-Any approval or sanction granted to the a any named state association that it has invorthat the NFHS or any named state association of the event. vestigated the accuracy of the information ation provided by the applicant, Any approval or sanction granted to the applicant may not be used in the marketing or promotion of the event without prior written approval of the NFHS and/or any named state association, as the case may be.
+NAME OF SCHOOL/ADDRESS CONTACT PERSON TELEPHONE NUMBER Will club teams be participating in this exticipate against club teams: AL, AK, AZ, Al, NJ, NY, OR, PA, RI, TN, UT, VT, VA, WA, W R, CA, CO, DE, DC, FL, GA, ID, IL, IA ☐ Yes ☐ No vana,.
+Officials for the competition are assigne Yes No d from an agency that regularly ass signs high school officials: The officials are registered to officiate h ☐ Yes ☐ No igh school events: IN ALL INTERSTATE CONTESTS, each par of which it is a member or rules which hav The rules referred to are contest rules only residency or academic accomplishments. ve been approved by that state associ y and not rules applying to age, numb iation for interstate competition. ber of semesters of attendance, Any approval or sanction granted to the a any named state association that it has invorthat the NFHS or any named state association that the NFHS or any named state association that the NFHS or any named state association. vestigated the accuracy of the information ation provided by the applicant, Any approval or sanction granted to the a pplicant may not be used in the mark ceting or promotion of the event without prior written approval of the NFHS and/or any named state association, as the case may be.